 How Does EMDR Work?

-EMDR (Eye Movement Desensitization Reprocessing) is a psychotherapy used to help people process and integrate emotional distress and disturbing images as a result of extremely stressful and/or traumatic experiences.
+EMDR (Eye Movement Desensitization Reprocessing) is a psychotherapy used process and integrate emotional traumatic and disturbing memories as a result of extremely stressful experiences.
 When processing becomes frozen or blocked by a disturbing event, the resulting emotional wound festers and can lead to life-long pain and suffering when left untreated.